 The library is a member of the SCONUL Access scheme, which allows particular groups of staff and students some borrowing privileges at other UK higher education libraries.
-The scheme is currently suspended due to the Covid-19 pandemic.
-This page will be updated when it resumes.

 Who is eligible to join the SCONUL Access scheme?

 - Academic staff on open or fixed term contracts

 - Postgraduate research students registered for a PhD, MPhil or similar qualification

 SCONUL Access also provides a reference only service for most:

 - Full-time undergraduate students Please note that many Libraries, including University of Aberdeen, restrict reference access at busy times.
 Please check with the particular library before you vist.

 - Staff of a few higher education libraries not participating in the reciprocal borrowing arrangements

 With reference only access you may use the other Library for study purposes and consult books and journals on the premises but you will be unable to borrow any resources.